teambit/product-cult/readme.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Welcome to **Product Cult**!
-This is a fully functional example application generated using the **Hope AI** and refine by humans.
+This is a fully functional example application generated using the **Hope AI** and refined by humans.
 It demonstrates how to compose a modern web application from independent, reusable components.
 The app itself is a fun platform where users can vote for their favorite next-generation product ideas.

 This project serves as a practical guide to showcase component-driven development, modular architecture, and rapid deployment with Hope AI.